 The War on Drugs: ‘A Trillion-Dollar Failure’

-SPOTLIGHT, ANGLO AMERICA, HEALTH, REVIEWS, 29 Jun 2015
+SPOTLIGHT, ANGLO AMERICA, REVIEWS, HEALTH, 29 Jun 2015

 Celebrated crime writer Don Winslow continues his secret history of the War on Drugs in his disturbing and important new novel, ‘The Cartel’.

 June 25, 2015 – “Listen,” says Don Winslow, “it’s an angry book.”
 He’s talking about his new novel, The Cartel, a sequel to 2005’s The Power of the Dog.
 Taken together, the books read as a sort of Game of Thrones of the Mexican drug wars, a multipart, intricately plotted, blood-soaked epic that tells the story of how America’s unquenchable appetite for illegal drugs has brought chaos to our southern neighbors and darkened our own political and criminal culture.
 Dog, which stretches from the Seventies through the turn of the century, traces the rise of the narcotraficantes who split Mexico into territories and smuggled cocaine across the U.S. border by the ton.
 The new book picks up the story as the violence increases and spills out into Mexican society, turning cities like Juarez into Fallujah-like battle zones.
 But the most shocking thing about these books is that almost all the horror stories Winslow tells actually happened.
 The characters may be fictionalized, but the events are largely true — from the narcotrafficker who threw children off a bridge to a pubescent hit man, as well as countless murders, kidnappings and tortures.
 “I didn’t want to write The Cartel,” Winslow says.
 “I didn’t want to go back to that world, and I did it very reluctantly.
 But then I’m sitting here watching the violence escalate to unimaginable levels and the sadism becomes not only psychopathic but generalized.
-And I thought, ‘I gotta write about this again.’ ”1035x1350-R1238_NAT_Winslow_SB_B the cartel cover book
+And I thought, ‘I gotta write about this again.’ ”

 I think of these books as not so much crime novels as war novels.